Cancer-related cognitive impairment

 Every day, your brain controls your thoughts, emotions and behaviour.
 The natural ageing process affects how the brain works (known as cognition or cognitive function).
 However, people with cancer often report a noticeable or sudden decline in cognitive function.

 You may notice changes in the way you think and remember information.
-This is called cancer-related cognitive impairment, but people may also refer to it as 'cancer fog' or 'chemo brain'.
+This is called cancer-related cognitive impairment, but people may also refer to it as 'cancer fog', 'chemo brain' or 'brain fog'.

 Impacts on thinking and memory